-Virgil Exner’s disappointment over his 1955 Chrysler Falcon two-seater not being green-lighted for production was deep and lasting.
+(first posted 8/3/2013) Virgil Exner’s disappointment over his 1955 Chrysler Falcon two-seater not being green-lighted for production was deep and lasting.
 He loved sports cars, and was an enthusiastic and competent driver of them on the track as well as the road.
 In 1960, he and his team made another stab at a Corvette-fighter, this time based on the all-new 1960 Valiant.
 It clearly carried certain Valiant styling themes, and had a distinctive front end that would eventually get recycled.
 Its most unique aspect undoubtedly was its asymmetry, in an effort to capture the feel of the off-set “lay-down” Indy roadsters that were predominant in US circle racing at the time.
-And unlike the big DeSoto hemi V8 of the Falcon, the XNR stayed true to its Valiant roots: a screaming 250 hp Hyper-Pak 170 CID slant six.
+And unlike the big DeSoto hemi V8 of the Falcon, the XNR stayed true to its Valiant roots: a hot Hyper-Pak 170 cu.in. slant six is under its asymmetrical hood.

 Here it is, the most powerful American small six to date by far.
-Its output from 2.8 liters was comparable or more than BMW’s brilliant new 2800 six a decade later, without its overhead cam hemi-head.
-The XNR was timed at 153 mph on the test track, and Exner himself took it to over 135.
-Hot stuff, especially for 1960.
+Its output from 2.8 liters has been claimed to be 250hp, but that seems dubious.
+Nevertheless, the XNR was timed at 153 mph on the test track, and Exner himself took it to over 135.
+Hot stuff, especially for a six in 1960.

 The KNR was based on the Valiant’s underpinnings, could have been built on the same lines, and was projected to sell for $3000, or about 25% less than a base Corvette.
 Undoubtedly, a production XNR would have had a more realistic windshield and possibly toned down a bit, but otherwise, the XNR was quite production-ready.
 Chrysler’s dysfunctional management at the time scuttled the plan after there was already considerable enthusiasm in the press.